 So the big take-away here is that it is never going to be fun to sit down and write.
 Never.
 Ever.
 Never-ever.

 Well, okay.
-It might be fun the first couple of times, when things flow and the mind hasn’t had time to realize just what unnatural acts are being performed with it.
+It might be fun the first couple of times, or maybe when things flow and the mind hasn’t had time to realize just what unnatural acts are being performed with it.
 But that period ends quickly.
 And soon, it will begin to hurt.

 Gotta want it